I’ve been giving debt advice for seven years and I’ve seen people...

-We always recommend that you seek free and impartial advice before deciding on which debt solution is best for you but what documentation do you need to gather before you phone 0800 138 1111 (Free from all landlines and mobiles) for help?
-Here’s your essential checklist of actions to help you prepare for when you contact us.
+We always recommend that you seek free and impartial advice before deciding on which debt solution is best for you but what documentation do you need to gather before you contact us for help?
+Here’s your essential checklist of actions to help you prepare for when you need debt help.

 1. Gather as much information about your regular income as possible